Ignose/loopsmol/README.md

 # Overview

-This is a Shrunken Adventurer softcore script, using the [grimoire](https://github.com/Kasekopf/grimoire) framework.
-It is a fork of [loopgyou](https://github.com/Kasekopf/loop-casual/tree/gyou).
+This is a Casual script, using the [grimoire](https://github.com/Kasekopf/grimoire) framework.
+It is a fork of [loopsmol](https://github.com/Kasekopf/loopsmol).

 ### Strategy